ideonate/nb2xls/README.md

 Respects tables such as Pandas DataFrames.
 Also exports image data such as matplotlib output.

-Markdown also supported where possible (some elements still need work).
+Markdown is supported where possible (some elements still need work).

+Input (code) cells are not included in the spreadsheet.

 This allows you to share your results with non-programmers such that they can still easily play with the data.